Düren: Middle Ages

 Düren obtained city rights in the early 13th century.
 Around 1200, the construction of the city wall was started, which includes 12 towers and 5 gates.
-The gates faced all directions: in the north, the Philippstor) and the Wirteltor, in the east the Kölntor (Cologne gate), in the south the Obertor and in the west the Holztor (wooden gate).
+The gates faced all directions: in the north, the Philippstor and the Wirteltor, in the east the Kölntor (Cologne gate), in the south the Obertor and in the west the Holztor (wooden gate).
 There are still ruins of the gates today.

 The chiseler Leonhard stole a small box with the relic of Saint Anne out of the Mainzer Stiftskirche St. Stephan in 1501 and brought it to Düren.
-Pope Julius II decided on March 18, 1506 that Düren could keep the remains.
+Pope Julius II decided on March 18, 1506, that Düren could keep the remains.
 They were kept in the Martinskirche (church of Saint Martin) which was renamed the Annakirche (church of Saint Anne) in 1505.
 (Probably the church was renamed much later, because in the 19th century it was still called sometimes parish church of the holy Martinus).
 Saint Anne became the patron saint of Düren.
 Every year, the saint's day of Saint Anne (July 26) is celebrated for one week with the Anna octavos and the Anna parish fair, one of the biggest folk festivals of Germany.

 17th to 19th century

 In 1642, Düren was embroiled in the Thirty Years' War.
 Opposing troops destroyed the city.
 After the war has finally ended in 1648, plague broke out and caused many lives to be lost.
 A second plague epidemic broke out in 1665.
 Due to the various attacks on the debilitated city, Düren was destroyed again in 1679.
 In this time, the settlement Miesheim was destroyed, never to be rebuilt.

 Towards the end of the year 1755 in the area around Düren and Aachen began a series of earthquakes, which reached its peak on February 18, 1756 with an earthquake with the strength 8 on the Mercalli scale.
 The series of earthquakes affected all of Europe, most famously the 1755 Lisbon earthquake.

 The businesses in the area of Düren was affected since the 15th century by the drapery and metal industry.
 Since the beginning of the 17th century, paper industry had settled here, advantaged by the exceptionally soft water of the Rur.
 Rütger von Scheven built the first paper mill in Düren.
 In 1812, there were already 17 paper factories, 11 cloth- and blanket factories, an iron rolling mill or slitting mill and two iron foundries.

 In the year 1794, Düren was occupied by French revolutionary troops.
-From 1798 until 1814, Düren was the main city of the same named canton in the arrondissement Aachen of the French Roerdepartements (from the name of the River Rur (Roer) and départment).
+From 1798 until 1814, Düren was the main city of the same named canton in the arrondissement Aachen of the French Roerdepartements (from the name of the River Rur (Roer) and département).
 After the Congress of Vienna in 1815, Düren was ceded to the Kingdom of Prussia and was subsequently administered within the Rhine Province.